cdbdev/debian/wiki/install_from_source_to_deb.md

 ```

 ## Change package version number
-If you're running Debian Stable, you may want to change the package's version number, so that the upgrade path to the next version of Debian Stable is preserved.
+If you're running Debian Stable, you may want to change the package's version number to make a proper backport.

+Format of backported package version: append `~bpo${debian_release}+${build_int}`.
+Examples:
+- 1.2.3-4 now becomes 1.2.3-4~bpo9+1 for stretch
+- 1.2.3-4 now becomes 1.2.3-4~bpo10+1 for buster

 To do that, you edit the debian/changelog file.

-For example, I recently backported version 0.8.3a-1 of wxMaxima to Debian Lenny, so at this point, I ran:
+Example:
 ```
-debchange -b -v 0.8.3a-1~bpo50+1
+debchange -b -v 0.1.2a-1~bpo10+1
 ```
 A text editor opens in which you can put some comment.
 Save your changes.